peterjc/biopython_workshop/writing_sequence_files/README.rst

 The `previous section <../reading_sequence_files/README.rst>`_ talked about reading sequence files in Biopython using the ``SeqIO.parse(...)`` function.
-Now we'll talk about writing sequence files using the sister function ``SeqIO.write(...)``.
+Now we'll focus on writing sequence files using the sister function ``SeqIO.write(...)``.

 The more gently paced `Biopython Tutorial and Cookbook
 <http://biopython.org/DIST/docs/tutorial/Tutorial.html>`_
 (`PDF <http://biopython.org/DIST/docs/tutorial/Tutorial.pdf>`_)
 first covers creating your own records (``SeqRecord`` objects) and then how to write them out.
-We're going to skip that and work with read-made ``SeqRecord`` objects from existing sequence files loaded with ``SeqIO.parse(...)``.
+We're going to skip that here, and work with ready-made ``SeqRecord`` objects loaded with ``SeqIO.parse(...)``.

 Let's start with something really simple...

 --------------------------
 Converting a sequence file